klahrich/chiefhustler/content/posts/sunlight-financial.md

 With this mind, I have a small position (3700 shares), for what seems (to me at least) like an easy swing play, targetting a 25%-30% short-term ROI, as the stock is just too cheap given the growth profile, and I expect momentum to reverse in the next quarters given the overall context of rising energy prices as part of the population continues to work form home and the interest in alternative solutions, as well as a potential stabilization of Sunlight's EBITDA margin.

+It's not a homerun, but at this valuation, I feel that my downside is well protected.

 Longer-term, I'm not too sure.
 I don't see a strong moat around the business at the moment and I worry that a hightened competition and/or a tightening of the credit supply might significantly impact the business.